Delta Air Lines Flight 191: Crash

 The aircraft struck a highway street light, and its nose gear touched down on the westbound lane of Highway 114, skidding across the road at at least 200 mph.
-The aircraft's left engine hit a Toyota Celica driven by 28-year-old William Mayberry, killing him instantly.
+The aircraft's left engine hit a 1971 Toyota Celica driven by 28-year-old William Mayberry, killing him instantly.
 As the aircraft continued south, it hit two more street lights on the eastbound side of the highway and began fragmenting.
-The left horizontal stabilizer, some engine pieces, portions of the wing control surfaces, and parts of the nose gear came off the aircraft as it continued along the ground.
+The left horizontal stabilizer, some engine pieces, portions of the wing control surfaces and parts of the nose gear came off the aircraft as it continued along the ground.
 Some witnesses later testified that fire was emerging from the left wing root.
 Surviving passengers reported that fire began entering the cabin through the left wall while the plane was still moving.
-A survivor stated that he watched passengers attempt to escape the fire by unbuckling their seatbelt and try to flee, but were sucked out of the plane, while others who stayed caught on fire due to leaking jet fuel.
+One survivor stated that he watched passengers attempt to escape the fire by unbuckling their seatbelts and trying to flee, but they were sucked out of the plane, while others who stayed caught on fire due to leaking jet fuel.
 He only survived due to being doused by rain from openings in the plane.
 The aircraft's motion across open land ended when it crashed into two water tanks on the edge of the airport property; the aircraft grazed one water tank about 1700 ft south of Highway 114, and then struck the second one.
 As the left-wing and nose struck the water tank, the fuselage rotated counterclockwise and was engulfed in a fireball.
 The fuselage from the nose rearward to row 34 was destroyed.
-The tail section emerged from the fireball, skidding backward, and came to rest on its left side before wind gusts rotated it upright.
+The tail section emerged from the fireball, skidding backward and came to rest on its left side before wind gusts rotated it upright.